In Him Ministries:

 Hebrews 7:22 says, “This makes Jesus the guarantor of a better covenant.”

-The Law of Moses was the legal agreement God made with the nation of Israel at Mount Sinai that the Ten Commandments summarized (James 2:10; Gal.
-5:3; Exod.
-34:28; Exod.
-19:5-6; 24:3).
-It was never meant for the Gentiles (Rom.
+The Law of Moses was never meant for the Gentiles (Rom.
 2:14-15; 9:3-5; 1 Cor.
 9:20-21).
-The Law was given to reveal man’s sinful nature and to lead us to Christ, not to justify us before God (Gal.
+The Old Covenant Law was given to reveal man’s sinful nature and lead us to Christ, not to justify us before God (Gal.
 3:19-22; Rom.
-3:19-20; 5:20; Rom.
-7:5-7; 8:7; 1 Tim.
+3:19-20; 5:20; 7:5-7; 8:7; 1 Tim.
 1:8-11; Heb.
 7:11-19).
-The law can only produce death (Rom.
+Trying to keep the Old Covenant law can only produce death in those who fail to keep it perfectly (Rom.
 5:20-21; 7:5).

-Christians have never been under the authority or condemnation of the Old Covenant Law, we are under God’s grace (Rom.
+The Mosaic law was given to watch over us until we could be made new in Christ (Rom.
+7:1-12; Gal.
+3:23-25).
+Christians have never been under the authority, or condemnation, of the Old Covenant Law.
+We are under God’s grace (Rom.
 6:14; 8:1-11; Gal.
 5:18; Eph.
 2:8-10).
-We are called to live a new life of liberty, and told to have the divine love of Christ in our hearts as our only motivation (Gal.
+We are called to live a new life of liberty, and told to have Christ’s divine love in our hearts as our greatest motivation (Gal.
 5:1, 13, 14).

-The people who make up the “remnant” are those true Christians who are faithful to Christ in every age.
-Seventh-day Adventists are wrong about the Sabbath being required for the Christian church.
-The Sabbath was for Israel alone and served as a ceremonial sign for the Mosaic Covenant (Exod.
+Seventh-day Adventists believe Christians have to keep the Sabbath in the last days to be saved, but they are wrong about the Sabbath being required for the New Covenant Church.
+The Sabbath was for Israel alone because it served as a ceremonial sign for the Mosaic Covenant (Exod.
 31:16-17; Ezek.
 20:12, 20).
-It was never made an obligation for the church to keep (Acts 15:1-20; Col. 2:14-17; Gal.
+It was never made an obligation for the Christian Church (Acts 15:1-20; Col. 2:14-17; Gal.
 4:10-11; Rom.
 14:5-12; Eph.
 2:11-18; 2 Cor.
 3:3-11).
 In fact, there is no command to keep any day of the week holy in the New Covenant.
 As Christians, we live by the terms and obligations of the New Covenant, not the Old Covenant Law.

 Seventh-day Adventists are wrong about who the remnant is as well.

-God’s remnant people rest in what Christ Jesus has already accomplished for us through the cross.
+God’s remnant today are those people who rest in what Christ has already accomplished for us through the cross.

 God wants us to trust Him, and rest in Him, spiritually.
 The author of Hebrews calls the rest Christ wants us to enter into a “sabbatismós” (Sabbath) rest.